-Our firm provides end-to-end legal support for ADA website accessibility claims, combining technical expertise with aggressive advocacy to secure justice and drive systemic change.
+Our firm provides end-to-end legal support for ADA website accessibility claims, combining deep technical forensics with aggressive advocacy.
+We don't just cite the law; we stay ahead of the evolving WCAG 2.2 standards and the 2026 DOJ enforcement deadlines.

 We take the time to understand the specific barriers you encountered, such as missing alt text, inaccessible drop-down menus, or lack of keyboard navigation, and how these impacted your ability to shop, book services, or access information online.